hoardinghopes/embodying-buber/src/posts/post-24.md

 tags: [awareness, body, 4 directions, interludes]
 epistemic:
   status: 5.
 Done.
   effort: 3.
-This came out prettily easily after yesterday.
+This came out prettily quickly, after I shelved the other writing.
-draft: true
 ---

 I've a new hobby, though it's strange to call it that.
 It's just something I do most days.
 I spin a rope.

-It's about the thickness of my thumb, with a couple of knots I've tied at the ends as handles.
-It's the length of a skipping rope.
+It's about the thickness of my thumb, with a couple of knots I've tied at the ends as handles, and the length of a skipping rope.
 But I don't skip, I spin.

 This morning, I've been trying to write an article about the nervous system, about presence, and about training to develop both.
 It's currently over a thousand words, and I've barely introduced the idea.
 So I stropped off out into the garden.